Sphereon-Opensource/web-wallet/packages/agent/README.md

 <!--suppress HtmlDeprecatedAttribute -->
 <h1 align="center">
   <br>
-  <br>SPHEREON VC API
+  <br>Shereon agent
   <br>
 </h1>

-The SPHEREON VC API is responsible for issuing and verifying Verifiable Credentials as well as creating and resolving Decentralized Identifiers
+The Sphereon agent is responsible for issuing and verifying Verifiable Credentials as well as creating and resolving Decentralized Identifiers.
+It can be run standalone for issuer and verifier roles, but can also be started as a backend to the web wallet.

 # Environment variables